 Table Games Operations

 Table games will have a maximum occupancy based on type of game to insure proper distancing between players.
-Managers will insure patrons do not congregate around tables.
+Managers will ensure patrons do not congregate around tables.
 Table Games Chips will be sanitized more frequently.
-Used cards will be destroyed and disposed when a new dealer comes to the Table.
-New playing cards will be introduced when the new dealer comes to the Table.
+Used cards will be destroyed and disposed of frequently.
+New playing cards will be introduced frequently.
 Dice in Craps will be sanitized between shooters.
 Where possible, procedures have been adjusted to allow only dealer to touch cards.

 Poker Room Operations

 Plexiglass has been installed at the Poker Tables between players and the dealer and between players as well.
 Chips will be cleaned more frequently.
 Cards will be changed and sanitized at least every two hours.

 Chairs and tables in viewing area have been adjusted to allow for appropriate social distancing.

 Per Gaming guidelines, occupancy will be no more than twenty-five percent (25%) of the occupancy limit assigned to the gaming floor of the property by local building and fire code.
 Compliance with the occupancy limits will be achieved by headcounts by management, utilization of the existing surveillance systems and the slot accounting system.

 Meeting and banquet set-up arrangements will allow for physical distancing between guests in all meetings and events based on CDC and/or state and local recommendations.
 Self-serve buffet style food service will be discontinued temporarily pending State and Local guidance.
 Occupancy will be reduced based on Nevada Gaming Control Board and state directives.

 Guest occupancy limits consistent with CDC and/or state and local requirements will be enforced at our retail spaces.